imdivyachoudhary/BuyBusy/README.md

 # BuyBusy

-A simple website for implementing cart for shopping.<br />
+A simple shopping website for implementing cart and order.
-- Sign up using email-id and password. <br />
+- Sign up using email-id and password.
-- Login using the emai-id and password. <br />
+- Login using the emai-id and password.
-- Users can add product to cart or remove product from cart. <br />
+- Users can add product to cart or remove product from cart.
-- Cart Items quantity can be increased or decreased. <br />
+- Cart Items quantity can be increased or decreased.
-- User can place order from cart and view order details. <br />
+- User can place order from cart and view order details.

 ---
 ## Requirements